GreedyGame/Andorid-Native-Plugin/README.md

 This method needs to be used only if your game is targetting SDK version 23 or higher.
 This callback gives a list of permissions that are not available at runtime and is invoked after GreedyGameAgent initialization.

-NB : Only performs check for 4 dangerous permissions that are required by GreedyGameSDK.
+NB : Only performs check for 4 runtime permissions that are required by GreedyGameSDK.

 Permissions that are checked :